 This is called the Gap Theory.
 And it theorizes a very large “Gap” in time between when God created the earth, and when Satan fell and turned it into a wasteland, until God once again renews the earth, and does what Satan cannot, which is to create.

-But most commentators agree that there is no reason to interpret tohuw wa bohuw as meaning “but the earth had become ”.
-Therefore, I stick with “and the earth was empty and void, and darkness was over the face of the deep”
+But most commentators agree that there is no reason to interpret tohuw wa bohuw as meaning “but the earth had become”.
+Therefore, most people stick with “and the earth was empty and void, and darkness was over the face of the deep”, meaning, God is in the process of forming the earth, but that it is not yet ready for life

 “Darkness over the face of the deep” Wait, I thought God had already created the heavens and the earth in V1?
 How can there be darkness if the universe, which is full of light, was already created?
 And what is “the deep”?